complex-hub/pdf-rename/README.md

-# pdf-rename
+# PDF-renamer
-PDF renamer script written in python, using pikepdf
+PDF renamer script written in python, using pikepdf.

+Made as a hobby and for personal use.